Dhupchanchia Upazila: Administration

+Upazila Nirbahi Officer (UNO) Shahrukh Khan assumed office as the Municipal Administrator on January 19, 2025.

 Talora Municipalicity was established in 2013.

 Infrastructure

 Transport

 Railway stations Altafnagar and Talora are on the branch line connecting Santahar and Kaunia.
 In July 2014 they were served by six or eight intercity and six mail trains a day.

 Health centres

 Upazila health complex 1, rural health centre 1, satellite clinic 1, family welfare centre 5.

 Education

 According to Banglapedia, Talora Altaf Ali High School, founded in 1918, Dupchanchia Pilot High School, founded in 1923, and Dupchanchia Pilot Girls' High School, founded in 1910, are notable secondary schools.

 There are six colleges in the upazila.
 They include Dupchanchia J.K.
 Degree College, and Shahid M Monsur Ali College.
 Dupchanchia Mohila Degree College, founded in 1993, is the only honors level college in the upazila.

 The madrasa education system includes four fazil madrasas.